 Tracks: Deer, left, feral swine, right (Credit: Internet Center for Wildlife Damage Management, http://icwdm.org)

-As of April 2014, it is no longer legal in NY to hunt, trap or take any free-ranging Eurasion boar.
-“Free-ranging” is defi ned as any Eurasian boar that is not lawfully possessed within a completely enclosed or fenced facility from which the animal cannot escape to the wild.
-(Environmental Conservation Law Section 180.12 Eurasian boar).
+It is illegal in New York to hunt, trap or take any free-ranging Eurasian boar.
+This law was passed to discourage the illegal release of boars for hunting.
+Illegal release is the primary way feral swine are expanding across the US.
+“Free-ranging” is defined as any Eurasian boar that is not lawfully possessed within a completely enclosed or fenced facility from which the animal cannot escape to the wild.
+(Environmental Conservation Law Section 180.12, Eurasian boar, April 2014).

 Feral swine may be excluded from gardens and domestic hog pens with very heavy duty fencing, but since they can burrow, fencing should be monitored.
 Domestic swine should be securely enclosed.